 First of all, I really enjoyed both films, they're definitely among my all time favourite films.

 There's nothing I can say about the original that hasn't already been said many times over in the decades since its release, but I do think I have maybe an uncommon perspective given how late I watched Blade Runner for the first time and how soon after I watched its sequel after that first viewing.

 Blade Runner 2049 is one of the most faithful film sequels I have ever seen.
 It's faithful to the original vision, faithful to the style, direction and pacing, key themes and cinematography.
 Crucially, however - it's not a retread, it's not just an homage to the original it's a true continuation.

 It explores and expands on what the original began in almost all ways, it recognises that much of the ambiguity of the original wasn't necessarily there to be cleared up, but to keep on providing questions.
 2049 feels like it retroactively improves the original by giving more weight to plot, which is perhaps one of the best markers of success for a film sequel.

 There's some legitimate criticism out there for 2049, however.
-It sometimes goes off and spends a bit too much time peering into it's own arsehole and as such the film has sections that should have probably been cut out, but I don't knock the film too much for that.
+It sometimes (update: maybe one or two scenes in the whole film) goes off and spends a bit too much time peering into it's own arsehole and as such the film has sections that should have probably been cut out.